THE BLOG

 May

-Flipped Garden Room to the rear of a terraced house in the North Kilburn Conservation Area
+Garden Room to terraced house in the North Kilburn Conservation Area

-Our latest project in Brondesbury Park builds on the approach developed across three previous schemes—showing that a side extension isn’t always necessary to improve space and function.
+Our latest project is a staggered garden room in Brondesbury Park and builds on the approach developed across three previous schemes—showing that a side extension isn’t always necessary to improve space and function.

 A key aim of the refurbishment is to create a bright, open living environment suited to everyday use.
 At the same time, the project restores the building in line with the North Kilburn Conservation Area guidelines.
 Currently, the home feels disconnected from its garden.
 This proposal re-establishes that link.
 We will install an air source heat pump (ASHP) in the front garden.
 By replacing the gas boiler, the client qualifies for a government grant.
 To reduce the ASHP’s operational load, we will upgrade the building’s insulation.
 To lower electricity demand further, we will install solar PV panels on the rear dormer, outrigger roof, and new garden room.
 These panels form part of a wider sustainable energy strategy.
 Any surplus energy will be stored in a battery for use during evenings or overcast days—reducing reliance on grid electricity.